Skip to content

 A Day in Washington D.C.

-Being in Washington D.C. in 2018 you feel the turmoil on the streets.
-There are lively discussions between strangers about the country and it’s future.
-Very often between tourists from within America, many of them from conservative states, and mostly liberal and black locals.
+Being in Washington, D.C., in 2018, you feel the turmoil on the streets.
+There are lively discussions between strangers about the country and its future.
+Very often, there are tourists from within America, many of them from conservative states, and primarily liberal and black locals.
 It’s a political town and one that tries to encapsulate the rich American history within walking distance.
-It feels like an open air museum sometimes, but there are different parts of the city of course.
-Like the American society itself DC is hard to grapple and can mean different things to different people.
-The city is interesting for sure and worth a visit.
+It feels like an open-air museum sometimes, but there are different parts of the city, of course.
+Like the American society itself, DC is hard to grapple with and can mean different things to different people.
+The city is fascinating for sure and worth a visit.

 test